temporalio/documentation/kb/prometheus-grafana-setup.md

 #...
 ```

-In this example, we have set up Grafana to start without authorizations; this is not a good practice and is not recommended.
-See the [Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/) for details on how to customize your Grafana setup.
+Note that in this example, we have set up Grafana to start without authorizations; this is not a good practice and is not recommended.
+For more information on how to custimize your Grafana setup, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/).

 Set Prometheus as your datasource for Grafana at the source path defined in the configuration.
 You can do this either on the UI or in your Grafana deployment configuration.